ocurrent/ocluster/README.md

 If not given, then the worker will not monitor free space.

 The builder connects to the scheduler and waits for jobs.
-You should see `worker [INFO] Requesting a new job...` in the worker log, and `Registered new worker "my-host"` in the scheduler log.
+You should see `worker [INFO] Requesting a new job…` in the worker log, and `Registered new worker "my-host"` in the scheduler log.

 The service builds Docker jobs using `docker build` and so needs access to the local Docker.